BANGAUTOGLASS

 Whether your insurance covers the replacement depends on your policy.
 Comprehensive coverage generally handles glass damage caused by events like vandalism, road debris, or weather.
 Collision coverage would apply if the damage resulted from an accident.
 If your Caprice is on a specialized classic or collector car policy, the terms may differ from a standard auto policy.

 The cost of replacement varies based on several factors: the specific glass unit required for your model year and body style, whether the weatherstrip and felt also need replacement, the labor involved, and your location.
 If you haven't already started a claim, Bang AutoGlass can assist you through the claim process — helping you understand what documentation may be needed and walking you through the steps.
-We don't file the claim on your behalf, but we can help make the process less confusing if it's new to you.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Don't Let Small Damage Become a Bigger Problem